RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

         }
     }
 ```

-    Finally, I have the number of bubbles and the number of bubbles with hole, So I just need to subtract the number of total with the number of bubbles with hole to find the number of bubbles without hole.
+    Finally, I have the number of bubbles and the number of bubbles with hole, So I just need to subtract the number of the total with the number of bubbles with a hole to find the number of bubbles without a hole.

 ```
    cout << "The image has " << nobjects_with_holes << " bubbles with holes\n";